EranOfek/AstroPack/matlab/util/+db/@DbAdmin/postgres_installation_windows.md

 # PostgreSQL V14 - Installation Instructions for Windows

-This documents contains installation instructions of PostgreSQL database engine in Windows, along with utilities such as pgAdmin, JetBrains DataGrip.
+This documents contains installation instructions of PostgreSQL database engine in Windows, along with utilities such as pgAdmin and JetBrains DataGrip.